edfranks84/my-site/user/pages/04.projects/03.mcfeggan-brown/project-item.md

 main_img: main.jpg
 laptop_img: laptop.png
 intro_title: Office fit out and refurb specialist.
-intro_text: McFeggan Brown had an old non-responsive site that they were unable to edit.
-So I designed them a new responsive site that fitted in with their rebrand and also allowed them to manage their content and particularly their case studies themselves.
+intro_text: McFeggan Brown had an old, non-responsive site that they were unable to edit.
+So I designed them a new responsive site that fitted in with their rebrand and showed them as an innovative and creative company.
 inner_bgtext_1: About
 inner_label_1: About Us
 inner_bgtext_2: Case Studies